-In FY 2009, OHS will continue to increase efforts to reach out to the Latino community by advertising with Hispanic based radio stations and print magazines.
+In FY 2010, OHS will continue to increase efforts to reach out to the Latino community by advertising with Hispanic based radio stations and print magazines.
 Translations are done by editors of a Latino publication and proofed by members of the Spanish speaking community - OHS's Hispanic Outreach Committee.
+In late FY 2009, OHS began the process of revamping some of its materials aimed at Spanish speaking audiences relying more on photos than text to reach a variety of literacy levels and dialects in this community.